AGIsmail/redux-persist-sqlite-storage/README.md

 Above methods conform to the `AsyncStorage` method signatures.

-# Tested under following enviornments
+# Tested under following environments
 Examples located under `examples\rn` directory **have not been tested in this fork.**

 However, this code is currently running in an application using `redux-persist@5.10.0` without issue.